yasiryagi/helpdesk/roles/distributors-lead/README.md

 Means you want to restrict the number of buckets that holds a single bag to `2`

 #### Notes
+- if set to 2 as above, adding a bag two a 3rd bucket will be rejected
+- however, if it was 3 and some bag(s) is already held by 3 buckets, setting it to 2 then will not change anything
+  - does not work retroactively
+- if a bag is held by 4 buckets, and the bag-limit is 3, you can't REMOVE a bag from a bucket before you have increased the limit first (will be fixed)

 ### update-bag
 ```